Junior Science Research

 - The first goal of this class is to help students find volunteer positions in academic, government, non-profit or commercial labs where they will participate in scientific, technological, engineering, or mathematical research with a mentor.
 Projects typically last 5 to 15 months and end over the summer or during the first two months of senior year.

 - The second goal of this class is to help students acquire the skills needed to be successful in the scientific competitions that occur in senior year.
-Students will be given assignments that align with the requirements of the Regeneron Science Talent Search (Regeneron STS), New York City Science and Engineering Fair (NYCSEF), St. Joseph's College High School Poster Session, Afro-Academic Cultural Scientific Technological Olympiad (ACT-SO), Google Science Fair, Brooklyn College Science Day, and others.
+Students will be given assignments that align with the requirements of the Regeneron Science Talent Search (Regeneron STS), Junior Science and Humanities Symposium (JSHS), New York City Science and Engineering Fair (NYCSEF), Google Science Fair, St. Joseph's College High School Poster Session, Afro-Academic Cultural Scientific Technological Olympiad (ACT-SO), Brooklyn College Science Day, and others.

 - Grades are based partly on how much you do (the more things you try, the better your grade will be) and partly how well you do them (the better your work is, the better your grade will be) Every month spent working in a lab is worth one extra point toward your final grade.
 Important dates are in red.
 There are many extra credit opportunities.
 Students who fulfill the nominal class requirements will receive a grade of 85% (G) in the 1st marking period, 90% in the 2nd marking period, and 95% for the semester.
-See phi.sx/Grades_Juniors_Fall for more info.
+See phi.sx/Grades_Juniors_Fallfor a basic overview.